psychbruce/PsychWordVec/cran-comments.md

-## News
+## News (Emergency Update!)

-In this version, I have fixed problems on CRAN.
+While v0.3.1 has just been released on CRAN (2023-03-03), I found a SERIOUS BUG regarding the use of `data_wordvec_load()` and have now fixed it (specifically, the `normalized` attribute).
+I'd like to update v0.3.2 as soon as possible so that users will not have problems when they use the package.

 ## Test environments